 New technologies are helping ensure that every fibre of resource is utilised and efficiencies can support opportunities in log peeling, veneer production, and Engineered Wood Products (EWP) including expanding LVL production or alternative cross laminate timber (CLT) manufacturing.

-While a number of communities value tourism, the key industry sector lies in the Capes where tourism jobs (2023) dominate: Busselton 12.9% and Margaret River 15%.
+While a number of regional communities value tourism, the key industry sector lies in the Capes where tourism jobs (2024) dominate: Busselton 15.2% and Margaret River 17.6%.
 The sector contributes through FAS but also in retail, services and even manufacturing.
-ABS metrics note that the FAS category provides 3.9% of all South West jobs.
-However, the total of tourism jobs for the region is 7.3% compared to tourism employment across Western Australia generally at 4.4%.
-The economic value of the sector (2023) was estimated at more than $1.3bn with more than half of that in the Capes sub-region: Busselton $531m and Margaret River $267m.
+ABS metrics note that the FAS category provides 6.1% of all South West jobs.
+However, the total of tourism jobs for the region is 8.6% compared to tourism employment across Western Australia generally at 5.3%.
+The economic value of the sector (2024) was estimated at more than $1.7bn with more than half of that in the Capes sub-region: Busselton $666m and Margaret River $325m.

 Prospects for an increasingly strong sector abound, but the strength of the sector in local employment is also its vulnerability.
-Global health concerns from SARS to COVID-19 have had major impacts and given that the South West is noted as the seventh most tourism-dependent region in Australia across different measures (Tourism Research Australia), building resilience to manage future downturns is essential.
-The sharing economy has also affected businesses.
-Airbnb and rideshare have impacted on professional services.
+Given that the South West is noted as the seventh most tourism dependent region in Australia across different measures (Tourism Research Australia), building resilience through capacity and capability building to manage cyclical changes and shocks is essential.
+The sharing economy has also affected businesses, with Airbnb having an impact on professional accommodation services.

 Accommodation and hospitality are traditionally less well paid than other sectors.
 This can be a challenge when those workers find themselves living in a tourism hotspots where living expenses are typically higher than average.
-The added complication is the current housing shortage.
+The added complication is the current shortage of affordable housing.

 Changes in consumer behaviour has seen some change and has shaped CBDs in recent years.
 However, Local Governments have responded and there has been significant investment in Busselton and Eaton.